graemer957/SimpleRESTLayer/README.md

 - [x] Add codebeat.co
 - [x] Add support for Swift Package Manager

+## Acknowledgements and thanks

+The ideas and inspiration for this framework have been sourced from a number of different sources over the years.
+Whilst this is by no means an exhaustive list, I would like to thank:
+- [Apple](https://developer.apple.com), standing on the shoulders of giants...
+- [Cocoa with Love](https://www.cocoawithlove.com/blog) blog for various great articles and ideas over the years, not least of all the `Result` type
+- [codebeat](https://codebeat.co) for plenty of suggestions on where to focus to improve code quality
+- More to come...

 ## License

 SimpleRESTLayer is released under the Apache 2.0 license.
 See [LICENSE](https://github.com/graemer957/helloworld-swift-framework/blob/master/LICENSE) for details.